Fees and scholarships

 FEE-HELP is a loan available to eligible students in domestic fee-paying places to help pay for all or part of their tuition fees.
 The Commonwealth Government sets limits on how much you can borrow.
 FEE-HELP loans are repaid through the taxation system.
 No loan fee applies to loans for postgraduate studies.
 Detailed information about eligibility for FEE-HELP is available from the Study Assist website.

-To facilitate access to this premium course, ten scholarships per intake in 2017 and 2018 will be available for the LLM (Global Competition and Consumer Law) and Master of Global Competition and Consumer Law.
+To facilitate access to this premium course, ten scholarships per intake in 2019 will be available for the LLM (Global Competition and Consumer Law) and Master of Global Competition and Consumer Law.
 These scholarships will be awarded to students from emerging and developing economies.
 Countries qualifying as emerging or developing economies are determined according to the International Monetary Fund and the United Nations.
 These countries are listed here.
 Being awarded one of these scholarships means that the scholarship holder, or his or her sponsoring employer, will only have to pay 50 per cent off the total course fee.

 A specific application is not required for a scholarship.
 All successful applicants will be reviewed for scholarship eligibility.
 Eligibility is determined based on proof of citizenship of one of the countries that are classified as qualifying as emerging or developing economies determined according to the International Monetary Fund and the United Nations.
 Applicants will also have to provide evidence that they have lived in their country of citizenship or another emerging or developing country for at least 12 months in the last 2 year period.